foothing/laravel-wrappr/README.md

 ]
 ```

-Add the service provider in your`config/app.php` providers section.
+Add the service provider in your`config/app.php` providers array.
 ```php
 'providers' => [
 	// ...